Are you interested in the latest advancements in welding technology? Look no further than laser welding!

-- The laser has a large power density, which makes it possible to weld difficult materials such as titanium and quartz, and to apply welding to materials with different properties.
+The laser boasts a high power density, making it suitable for welding challenging materials such as titanium and quartz, as well as materials with varying properties.

-- Micro welding can be performed.
-The laser beam is focused to obtain a very small spot and can be precisely positioned, which can be applied in the group welding of micro and small workpieces for high-volume automated production.
+Micro welding can also be performed with laser welding.
+The laser beam is focused to produce a tiny spot and can be accurately positioned, making it ideal for high-volume automated production in the welding of micro and small workpieces.

 Disadvantages of laser welding

-- The conversion efficiency of laser welding is generally low (usually 5% to 30%) due to the low absorption of laser light by solid materials, especially after the emergence of plasma (plasma has an absorption effect on laser light).
+Additionally, the conversion efficiency of laser welding is typically low, ranging from 5% to 30%, due to the low absorption of laser light by solid materials, particularly with the presence of plasma, which has an absorption effect on laser light.

-- Laser welding requires high workpiece assembly accuracy due to the small laser-focused spot size and narrow weld seam.
+Moreover, laser welding requires a high level of workpiece assembly accuracy due to its small laser-focused spot size and narrow weld seam.

-The position of the welded part must be very precise, requiring that the position of the beam on the workpiece must not be significantly shifted and must be within the focus range of the laser beam.
+The position of the welded component must be highly precise, requiring that the beam’s position on the workpiece must be kept within the laser beam’s focus range and must not deviate significantly.

-If the accuracy of the workpiece assembly or beam positioning does not meet the requirements, it is easy to cause welding defects.
+Inadequate accuracy in the workpiece assembly or beam positioning may lead to welding defects.

-The requirements of laser welding for the shape of the weld seam are shown in the below Figure.
+The requirements for the shape of the weld seam in laser welding are illustrated in the figure below.

-The weld channel solidifies relatively quickly and may have porosity and embrittlement defects.
+The weld channel solidifies relatively quickly, which may result in porosity and brittleness defects.

-- Due to the large spatter, the weld seam of penetration welding is rougher compared to brazing, but much stronger than ordinary spot welding.
+Compared to brazing, the weld seam of penetration welding has a rougher appearance due to the significant spatter, but is much stronger than conventional spot welding.

-- Compared to other welding methods, the cost of the laser and its associated systems is higher and the upfront one-time investment is larger.
+Compared to other welding techniques, the cost of the laser and its accompanying systems is higher and requires a larger initial investment.

 Laser welding lasers